 Also, women face just as many stresses, if not more than what men face.
 Some women work, take care of children, take care of the home, and more.
 The increased alertness and motivation that pre-workout supplements can help women put aside those problems for a while to be able to put all their energy into their workouts.

-What are pre-workout side effects and risks?
+Pre-workout side effects and risks

 If you have a stimulant free pre-workout supplement, the side effects and risks are few to none.
 Some will make your skin tingle due to beta-alanine content.

 When you are taking a stimulant supplement, you need to be highly aware of the effects that it has on your heart.
 Overdosing on stimulants can be dangerous.

 It is also important to remember not to take stimulant pre-workout supplements at any time in the last half of your day.
 This could interrupt your ability to sleep.